louisitvn/slate/source/index.html.md

 themeUrl | URL of the theme folder.
 Emotsy Builder comes with many themes and even more themes are coming.

 <aside class="notice">
-**Note**: Loading data from a URL is recommended over from a JSON string.
-When assigning a large JSON string to a vailable, it will increase your HTML page size, resulting in loading performance.
+Loading data from a URL is recommended over embedding a large JSON string directly in your code.
+Assigning a large JSON string to a JavaScript variable increases the size of your HTML page, which can negatively impact loading performance.
 </aside>

 # Theme & Template

-A theme is comprised of sample element templates of the same unified styles.
-Every website or page belongs to a theme.
-Some examples of theme:
+A theme consists of sample element templates that share a unified style.
+Every website or page in Emotsy Builder is based on a theme.

+Some examples of themes include:

 * Simple blogpost theme
 * Clean and element landing page theme